PanIntegralus/discord.webm-compilation/README.md

 ## Preview all those videos
 https://perkedel.neocities.org/discord_bouncing_video/

-Perkedel Technologies provided those all bouncing video try me's [here](https://perkedel.neocities.org/discord_bouncing_video/ ).
+Perkedel Technologies provided those all bouncing videos [here](https://perkedel.neocities.org/discord_bouncing_video/ ).
 The effect also works on basically default HTML video player.
 Yes, that includes your browser.
 PC, Mobile, all Chromium & probably Firefox based.

 ## Why does this work
 It turns out the reason for the bouncing effect was because Discord client (made with [Electron.js](https://www.electronjs.org/ )) forgot to add some measures in their video player widget that prevents size changes due to inconsistent frame size in the webm file.